Amsterdam/django-gisserver/docs/development.rst

 of the EWKT, JSON or GML fragments is done by the database server.
 Most output formats return a streaming response for performance.

-Alternatively, the ``WFSMethod`` may render an XML template using Django templates.
+Alternatively, the ``WFSOperation`` may render an XML template using Django templates.

 WFS Specification